unm-digital-history/campus-history/essays/university-of-new-mexico-press/index.md

 - Homecoming - fraternity house decorations - Alpha Chi Omega.
 New Mexico’s Digital Collections.
 University of New Mexico University Libraries, March 19, 2012. https://nmdc.unm.edu/digital/collection/ULPhotoImag/id/3418/rec/2.
 - Lee, Felicia R. “Best Seller Is a Fake, Professor Asserts.”
 The New York Times, October 4, 1991. https://www.nytimes.com/1991/10/04/us/best-seller-is-a-fake-professor-asserts.html.
 - _Miracle on the Mesa: A History of the University of New Mexico 1889-2003_ by William E. Davis
+- Nusbaum, Jesse.
+Palace of the Governors during restoration, Santa Fe, New Mexico.
+New Mexico’s Digital Collections.
+University of New Mexico University Libraries, February 2011. https://nmdc.unm.edu/digital/collection/nusbaum/id/614/rec/192.
+- Nusbaum, Jesse.
+Repair and remodeling of portal, Palace of the Governors, Santa Fe, New Mexico.
+New Mexico’s Digital Collections.
+University of New Mexico University Libraries, March 2011. https://nmdc.unm.edu/digital/collection/nusbaum/id/654/rec/242.
 - _Only in New Mexico: An Architectural History of the University of New Mexico.
 The First Century, 1889-1989_ by Van Dorn Hooker with Melissa Howard and V. B. Price
 - “Past Presidents.”
 Association of University Presses, June 14, 2024. https://aupresses.org/about-aupresses/board-of-directors/past-presidents/.
 - Press Records - History,, 1942-1950, Box: 7.
 University of New Mexico Press records, UNMA 125.
 UNM Center for Southwest Research & Special Collections. https://nmarchives.unm.edu/repositories/22/archival_objects/340665 Accessed May 16, 2025.